codio-content/MySQL_Aggregation/.guides/content/SQL-AVG---97bb.md

 As you have experienced, it is possible to perform simple arithmetics with SQL aggregate functions.

-Fortunately, SQL has an `AVG()` that calculates the average of number values for us.
+Fortunately, SQL has an `AVG()` function that calculates the average of number values for us.

 Let's get the average stars for the _Tablet_ product this time (the _Tablet_ product has `product_id` `1`), _alias_ the `stars` column as `stars_avg` this time.